Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Inference

 We claim that

 and

 where $W_1$ and $W_2$ are mean zero Gaussian processes with covariance kernels $H_1$ and $H_2$, respectively.
-An outline of proof on why the numerical bootstrap works and the way to modify the proof in \cite*{HongLi2020} to accommodate $\hat{\gamma}$ is provided in Appendix \ref{SEC:numericalB}$.$
+An outline of the proof of why the numerical bootstrap works and the way to modify the proof in \cite*{HongLi2020} to accommodate $\hat{\gamma}$ is provided in Appendix E.1.